Tuxdiver/MMM-Rest/README.md

 - 2024-03-22: Added the ability to specify and customize display of DateTime objects
 - 2024-03-22: Added the ability to transform REST results before displaying

-## Known Issues

-- had a problem with remote URLs an AJAX: changed to node_helper.js to collect data

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: